bitcoinops/bitcoinops.github.io/_topics/en/offers.md

   - title: "Eclair #2752 allows an offer to reference a node using a short channel identifier (SCID)"
     url: /en/newsletters/2023/11/22/#eclair-2752

+  - title: "Human readable payment instructions proposed that are compatible with offers"
+    url: /en/newsletters/2024/02/21/#dns-based-human-readable-bitcoin-payment-instructions

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Blinded paths